-Accreditation is not about wide recognition of threshold standards, nor does it seek to make judgements on the wide range of excellent degrees delivered in UK higher education.
+Advanced accreditation is not about wide recognition of threshold standards, nor does it seek to make judgments on the wide range of excellent degrees delivered in Universities.
 Rather, it seeks to identify and recognise programmes that deliver the research and development leaders and innovators of the future.